WPMedia/arc-themes-blocks/blocks/large-promo-block/README.md

 # `@wpmedia/large-promo-block`

-The large promo block displays an outline, headline, description, and image.
+The large promo block displays an overline, headline, description, and image.

 ## Props